maryamfadhillah/maryamfadhillah/README.md

 ### 👀 Currently working on
 - Faculty of Education, Sebelas Maret Univerity as PHP Developer building a web with Laravel
-- Lawencon International for supporting Aisin Indonesia as PHP Developer using CodeIgneter 3
+- Lawencon International for supporting Aisin Indonesia as PHP Developer using CodeIgneter 3 and Laravel

 ### 📫 Social Media
 <a href='https://www.linkedin.com/in/maryam-fadhillah-7089291aa/'><img align='left' src='https://raw.githubusercontent.com/maryamfadhillah/social-media-icon/main/images/linkedin.svg' width='21px'/></a>